wch/r-source/CONFLICTS.md

     - `mask.ok`: these functions can mask variables already on the path.
     - `omit`: don't add these to the search path frame.
-- If `getOption("error.on.conflicts")` is TRUE then signal an error if there are conflicts not covered by mask.ok.
+- If `getOption("error.on.conflicts")` is TRUE then signal an error if there are conflicts not covered by `mask.ok`.

 This branch contains modified versions of `library.R` and `namespace.R` that implement this.
 This produces